Trainy-ai/konduktor/docs/source/admin/observability.rst

 setting the URL to be :code:`http://loki.loki.svc.cluster.local:3100` and create a new dashboard with your newly created Loki datasource and begin querying your logs by node, namespace, etc.

+Our default dashboard includes a panel for listing error logs from pods in the :code:`default` namespace.

 .. figure:: ../images/otel-loki.png
    :width: 120%
    :align: center
    :alt: dashboard
    :class: no-scaled-link